mohan141729/PLP_Generator/README.md

-# Trae - Personalized Learning Path Generator
+#  Personalized Learning Path Generator

-Trae is a full-stack web application that helps users create personalized learning paths for any topic using AI.
+PLP generator is a full-stack web application that helps users create personalized learning paths for any topic using AI.
 The application consists of a React frontend and a Node.js backend.

 ## Project Overview

-Trae uses the Google Gemini API to generate comprehensive, multi-level learning paths tailored to users' needs.
+PLP Generator uses the Google Gemini API to generate comprehensive, multi-level learning paths tailored to users' needs.
 Each learning path includes:
 - Beginner, Intermediate, and Advanced levels
 - Curated modules with learning resources
 - Practical projects